robby1012/SkylakeOpenCore/README.md

 **Don't Messing NVRAM Setting except boot-args**

-You can edit config.plist from OpenShell without bootint to windows but you must test wich partition of your installer OpenShell will list available partiotion first time you open it
+You can edit config.plist from OpenShell without booting to windows but you must test wich partition of your installer OpenShell will list available partition first time you open it

 type, example :
 `` FS0: ``

 `` ls ``

+if you not see EFI folder, try another partion i.e FS1:

 if you see EFI folder, type this command:

 `` cd EFI\OC\ ``

 `` edit config.plist ``

 make your necessary edit
 Press Ctrl+S to save

 type command ``reset`` to reboot PC